0

 • Chambers of commerce or chamber resort associations

-Eligible Colorado tourism industry associations are defined as registered nonprofit trade organizations representing one or more tourism-related business sectors and representing a collection of tourism businesses within those sectors.
+The Colorado Tourism Office defines a Colorado regional tourism industry association as a registered nonprofit trade organization that represents one or more tourism-related business sectors and represents a collection of tourism businesses within those sectors.
+Associations must represent a market-ready product or experience, and be regional in approach.

 Colorado tourism destinations and industry associations that participated in previous Destination Development programs and/or last year’s Destination Development Mentor program are still eligible to apply.